โœ๏ธIntro to Screenwriting

 • Often contains a major revelation that recontextualizes the central conflict

-• Divides Act Two into "fun and games" (before) and "consequences" (after)
+• Divides Act Two into "fun and games" (before) and "consequences" (after), a framework from Blake Snyder's Save the Cat that's useful for analysis

 All Is Lost Moment

-• Represents the protagonist's lowest point—a death (literal or symbolic), a betrayal, or a catastrophic failure
+• Represents rock bottom through a death (literal or symbolic), a betrayal, or a catastrophic failure

-Compare: Midpoint vs. All Is Lost—the midpoint often feels like a false victory or false defeat, while All Is Lost is unambiguous devastation.
+Compare: Midpoint vs. All Is Lost.
+The midpoint often feels like a false victory or false defeat, while All Is Lost is unambiguous devastation.
 Both transform the protagonist, but the midpoint changes strategy while All Is Lost changes character.
-Strong FRQ responses distinguish between tactical and emotional turning points.
+Strong exam responses distinguish between these tactical and emotional turning points.

 Confrontation and Resolution